MaximeKjaer/such-tip-stats/README.md

 ==============

 Stats for /u/dogetipbot.

-I'm trying to do a weekly release on Mondays, but I'll skip this week.
+I'm trying to do weekly releases on Mondays, but I'll skip this week.
 Too busy for Josh Wise!

 /!\ Prototype / proof of concept / Work in progress. /!\